The Inspirador Story: You Don’t Lose a Business to Failure — You Lose It to the Unknown

 I called the CDC, explained the situation.
 Their response was measured and professional: submit a modification.
 Provide revised construction bids.
 The SBA would review and potentially approve a loan increase.

-It was a test of process—and the structure worked.
-The modification was approved, the funding secured.
 In that moment, I realized how the 504 program could rescue a project where conventional lending would have buried it.

 That's when the bank called for a meeting.